KatsuuCurry/KatsuuCurry/README.md

 ###

-<h3 align="left">BCs CS student in Bicocca and full-time Cybersecurity Analyst in Milan 🛡️</h3>
+<h3 align="left">CS student in Bicocca and full-time Cybersecurity Analyst in Milan 🛡️</h3>

 ###